PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Design Considerations

-\textbf{DC2: Analysts should be able to express both distributional and relational knowledge.} Analysts have knowledge about not only distributions of individual variables but also relationships among variables (e.g., how education correlates with income)~\cite{kadane1998experiences}.
+Analysts have knowledge about not only distributions of individual variables but also relationships among variables (e.g., how education correlates with income)~\cite{kadane1998experiences}.
 Yet existing observable-space tools often emphasize distributional specifications, while neglecting analysts' need to express relational knowledge~\cite{jun2024rtisane}.
 Systems should therefore enable analysts to express both distributions and relationships.
 Systems should also ensure these forms of knowledge are connected to capture the multidimensional nature of analysts' beliefs.